Pressure at infinity and strong positive recurrence in negative curvature: Introduction

 \end{theo}

-In~\cite{IRV,Riquelme-Velozo}, in the geometrically finite case, they obtain an improvement of the conclusion of the Theorem, with $P_\mu(F)$ instead of $\Ptop(F)$ on the right, but only for the particular class of potentials $F$ which converge to $0$ at infinity for which $\Ptop^\infty(F) = \Ptop^\infty(0)$.
+In the geometrically finite case,~\cite{IRV,Riquelme-Velozo} obtain an improvement of the conclusion of the theorem, with $P_\mu(F)$ instead of $\Ptop(F)$ on the right, but only for the particular class of potentials $F$ which converge to $0$ at infinity, for which $\Ptop^\infty(F) = \Ptop^\infty(0)$.
 An extension of the results of~\cite{Riquelme-Velozo} to general manifolds has been announced in~\cite{Velozo-phd}, cf also~\cite[Thm 1.1]{Velozo}.
-The strategy used in these paper is different to ours, and does not work yet in general.
+The strategy used in these papers is different from ours, and does not work yet in general.
 It would be interesting to obtain their sharper inequality under our weaker assumptions, see~\cite[Conjecture 5.5]{Velozo}.

 Once Theorem~\ref{th:AllPressionEquivalent} is proven, we can say that a potential $F$ is {\em strongly positively recurrent} (SPR) when the following {\em pressure gap} holds:

 We refer the reader to Section~\ref{sec:SPR} for the notions of recurrence, positive recurrence, strong positive recurrence.